fusionjs/rfcs/text/0000-service-worker.md

 };

 const swSourceCode = serviceWorkerTemplate(serializableParam);
-// swSourceCode is a string containing a JS program that invokes the default exported function from "src/sw-handlers.js" with `serializableParam`
+// swSourceCode is a string containing a JS program/bundle that invokes the default exported function from "src/sw-handlers.js" with `serializableParam`
 ```

 2) New entry file: `src/sw-handlers.js`: